typedb/typedb-docs/_09-query/01-match-clause.md

 - date: a date or date-time in ISO 8601 format

 ## Matching Data Instances
 What follows in this section, describes how we can use the `match` keyword to find instances of data that we are interested in.
-What we want to do with the matched instances, is out of the scope of this section.
+What we choose to do with the matched result, is out of the scope of this section.
 But for the sake of completeness, we end each `match` clause with `get;`.
-In the next section, we will learn about [using _get_ for reading the knowledge graph](...).
+In the next section, we will learn about [using _get_ for retrieval of infromation from the knowledge graph](/docs/query/get-query).

 ### Matching instances of an entity
 Matching instances of an entity type is easy.
-We do so by using a variable followed by the `isa` keyword and the label of the entity of interest.
-Let's look at an example.
+We do so by using a variable followed by the `isa` keyword and the label that belongs to the entity of interest.

 <div class="tabs">